 The above image taken using a slit lamp shows an eye with iritis / anterior uveitis with KP – keratic precipitates.
 The KP shows as white dots on the center of the image.
-These dots are as a result of deposits of cells and protein on the back inside of the cornea.
+These dots are as a result of deposits of cells and protein on the back inside of the cornea = posterior cornea.
 The cornea is the front window of an eye.
 With uveitis inflamatory cells are being produced which float inside the eye.
 Protein is also being produced which is somewhat sticky and makes the cells bunch up.
 These collections of cells and protein stick to the posterior cornea and show as keratic precipitates.
 The same occurs at the area where the fluid drains out of the eye.
 This is called the trabecular meshwork.
 When the trabacular meshwork starts to become blocked the eye pressure increases.
 An increase in eye pressure is likely to lead to glaucoma.

-The more cells and the more flare there is in the front of the eye the more severe the uveitis is.
+The more cells and the more flare there is in the front of the eye the more severe the anterior uveitis (Iritis) is.

 The above image shows cells in the anterior chamber at the front of an eye, just behind the cornea.
 The severity of the uveitis can be assessed by counting the cells using the slit lamp microscope.
 A grading system is used by an Optometrist and an Ophthalmologist for this.
 Symptoms resulting from iritis are covered by the local MECS scheme.